- 1 cup ruby red grapefruit juice

 - 1/2 cup plus 2 tablespoons extra-virgin olive oil

 - 1 tablespoon chopped fresh tarragon leaves

-- To prepare the dish, set the grill on medium-high.
+To prepare the dish, set the grill on medium-high.
 Skewer each lobster tail, then brush with 2 tablespoons of the olive oil on the cut sides and season with 1/2 teaspoon of salt and the Essence.
-Place the tails, cut side down on the grill, and cook for 3 minutes, rotate 45 degrees, and cook for an additional 3 minutes.
-Turn the lobsters over and cook for 2 to 3 minutes, or until just cooked through.
+Place the tails, cut side down on the grill, and cook for 3 minutes.
+Turn the lobsters over and cook for 3 to 4 minutes, or until just cooked through.